OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

     :query sort: Define if you want to sort the results by a given field.
 Otherwise items are returned in an indeterminate order.
 Prefix with '+' to sort ascending, '-' to sort descending. eg. ``?sort=-label`` to sort all results descending by label.
+    :query match: A URI for an external concept.
+Searches if any of the providers have a matching concept.
+    :query match_type: A type of match: exact, close, related, broader, narrower.
+Only used if a match URI is present as well.
     :query providers.ids: A comma separated list of concept scheme id's.
 The query will only be passed to the providers with these id's. eg.
         ``?providers.ids=TREES, PARROTS`` will only list concepts from these two providers.